mattermost/mattermost-plugin-demo/server/README.md

-# Sample Plugin: Server
+# Demo Plugin: Server

-The server component of this sample plugin is written in Go and [net/rpc](https://golang.org/pkg/net/rpc/).
+The server component of this demo plugin is written in Go and [net/rpc](https://golang.org/pkg/net/rpc/).
 It relies on a configured `ChannelName` and `Username` in [plugin.json](../plugin.json) to implement each of the supported hooks.

 Each of the included files or folders is outlined below.